 How to get more B2B Sales Qualified Leads (SQLs): Our Top Three Strategies

 Generating Sales Qualified Leads (SQLs) is an essential part of any B2B digital marketing strategy.
 While many marketing budgets have been slashed, the need for a steady stream of SQLs hasn’t let up.
 It’s possible, given the environment, there is an even greater need for the sales team to stay busy chasing down and nurturing leads.
-Given that, here are 3 demand generation strategies your marketing department can get more SQLs in 2021.
+Given that, here are 3 demand generation strategies your marketing department can get more SQLs.

 What is a Sales Qualified Lead (SQL)?